Cognigy/Documentation/docs/en/docs/ai/tools/management-ui.md

 The Cognigy Management UI is an additional product originally developed as a Cognigy internal tool for managing our own cloud installations.
 You need to install it in addition to our actual product in order to use it.

+You can set up Management UI yourself if you have an on-premise Cognigy.AI installation.
+Otherwise, if you want to make changes in Management UI, contact [technical support](../help/get-help.md/#help-center).

-Many users don't know that COGNIGY.AI is able to handle a multi-tenant scenario!
-These individual tenants are called **organisations** within COGNIGY.AI.
+Many users don't know that Cognigy.AI is able to handle a multi-tenant scenario.
+These individual tenants are called **organisations** within Cognigy.AI.

 An organisation has completely separated: